Lagardere sells EADS stake for $3 billion

 Lagardere's exit from EADS will be followed by the withdrawal of German carmaker Daimler (DAIGn.DE), paving the way for the aerospace group to have a larger free-market float with combined government stakes capped at 28 percent.

-Lagardere, which had initially said it would sell the EADS stake by July 31, announced late on Monday that it had mandated Bank of America-Merrill Lynch and Societe Generale to manage the sale.
+Lagardere, which had initially said it would sell the EADS stake by July 31, announced late on Monday that it had mandated Merrill Lynch and Societe Generale to manage the sale.